 Do you always shoot together?

 Yes!
-We work as a team, lending our own perspective and eye to your wedding day, while creating a final album that is creatively cohesive.
+We work as a team, lending our own perspective and eye to your wedding day, while creating a final album that is aesthetically cohesive.

 Will you photograph every guest at my wedding?